kalvinwang10/ecustoms/DEPLOYMENT.md

 ### Troubleshooting:

-**Logs not appearing in Logtail?**
+**Logs not appearing in Better Stack?**
-1. Verify `LOGTAIL_SOURCE_TOKEN` is set in Vercel
+1. Verify `BETTERSTACK_API_TOKEN` is set in Vercel
+2. Make sure you're using a **Telemetry API token** (not Source token)
-2. Check token is correct (no extra spaces)
+3. Check token is correct (no extra spaces)
-3. Redeploy after adding environment variable
+4. Redeploy after adding environment variable
-4. Check Logtail dashboard for connection status
+5. Check Better Stack dashboard for logs

 **Want longer retention?**
 - Upgrade to paid plan ($5/month for 30-day retention)